Aussies on virus-hit ship prepare to leave

 A horror holiday is close to being over for the hundreds of Australians stuck on a coronavirus-hit cruise ship in Japan.

-About 200 Australians will be evacuated to a former workers’ site near Darwin on Wednesday, to begin a two week isolation period to prevent the potential spread of the virus.
+About 200 Australians will be evacuated on a Qantas flight to a former workers’ site near Darwin on Wednesday, to begin a two week isolation period to prevent the potential spread of the virus.

 The passengers will be tested for the deadly virus five times before bunkering down at the Howard Springs facility.

-The ship – which has had more than 500 cases confirmed, including at least 16 Australians – has been quarantined at the port of Yokohama for more than two weeks.
+The Diamond Princess – which has had more than 500 cases confirmed, including at least 16 Australians – has been quarantined at the port of Yokohama for more than two weeks.

-The Australian evacuees are facing extra time in quarantine due to the number of recent cases on the ship.
+The Australian evacuees – barring a reported 15 who’ve reportedly declined the federal government’s evacuation offer – are facing extra time in quarantine on home soil due to the number of recent cases on the ship.

 Australia’s chief medical officer Brendan Murphy says the evacuees – who are older in age – will have access to medical assistance 24/7.